 If you’d like, you can also exchange money at the airport.
 There is an ATM in the baggage claim area and a money exchange booth as you clear customs.
 However, you can also exchange money at your hotel.
 Rental car companies accept US dollars.

 Many destinations are over an hour away from the airport and travelers should plan flight times accordingly.
 We recommend flights leave after 12 pm if a client is staying more than two hours away from any given airport.
 We recommend checking in at least three hours prior to international flights.

 Domestic flights can make transportation upon leaving Costa Rica easier & more convenient, but again we recommend a buffer time of at least 2 hours between when a domestic flight lands and an international flight takes off – mostly due to unpredictable weather within Costa Rica and the fact that local airports are small and can experience delays if there are too many planes on the runway.

 There is a $31 departure tax that must be paid in cash or by Visa/MasterCard upon departure from both international airports.
 The departure tax can be paid in advance at some banks or hotels.
 Some airlines include it in their ticket price; while others do not.
 Please check with your airline.
-If you are playing your departure tax at the airport, it can be paid at the airport at a special counter before you have checked-in.
+If you are paying your departure tax at the airport, it can be paid at the airport at a special counter before you have checked in.